noneseven/nazrulcoder/README.md

 - 👯 I’m looking to collaborate on [StackMetic Technologies.](https://stackmetic.com)

-- 🤝 I’m looking for freelance writers for [Foss Noobs](https://fossnoobs.com)
+- 🤝 I’m looking for freelance writers for [FossNoobs Media Pvt.
+Ltd.](https://fossnoobs.com)

 - 👨‍💻 All of my projects are available at [https://nazrulislam.dev](https://nazrulislam.dev)